Buffalo New York, USA Travel Guide

 Lake Erie and the Buffalo River include extensive opportunities for boating, fishing, and shoreline recreation.
 Public access points are available at Canalside and the Outer Harbor.

-Beyond the well-famous sights, Buffalo conceals unique spots that include a local experience.
+Beyond the well-well-known attractions, Buffalo conceals unique spots that include a local experience.

 From lesser-known architectural marvels to local favorite hangouts and emerging urban districts, these areas give insight into the city's character.